 - Education requirements include either at least one year of graduate school coursework or a demonstration of superior academic achievement in a 4-year degree, which means you'll need to have earned at least a 3.0 on your college coursework.

 Again, this is just the beginning.
 If you meet the minimums, you'll move on to a lengthy and rigorous hiring process that will involve a written test, physical assessments, and medical screening.
 Be prepared to demonstrate your mental and physical acumen at every step of the process to maximize your chances of success.

 As you're filling out the application, make sure all of the required sections are complete and accurate.
 It would be terrible to find out that you missed out on a great career opportunity because of a careless mistake on the job application.

 U.S. Marshals Competitive Examination

-The U.S. Marshals Service requires job candidates pass a competitive examination, broken up into two parts.
+The U.S. Marshals Service requires job candidates to pass a competitive examination, broken up into two parts.
 The test is administered by the federal government's Office of Personnel Management.

 The first part of the test measures candidates' situational judgment.
 This part of the exam will measure your ability to use sound judgment and make good decisions, based on a series of multiple-choice questions.

 The second part of the test assesses your writing ability.
 In this part, you can expect to read sentences and identify errors or choose the sentence that is grammatically correct.
 Again, these will be multiple choice questions, but you will need to have strong reading and writing skills to be successful.